 To cut, glue, and attach the sub-base front and sides (G), base front, and sides (H) to the case, follow the procedure above for mitering, cutting to length, and attaching the fascia parts.
 The bottom edges of all these parts align with the bottom edge of the case.
 Finish-sand each set of parts after you install them (Drawing 5).

-To set up your miter saw to miter the crown front and sides (I), adhere a 1" x 2" auxiliary fence to the bed of the saw with double-face tape, 2-3/4" from and parallel to the vertical fence.
-(The 2-3/4" dimension is the distance the top of the crown projects away from the fascia when it is installed.)
+To set up your miter saw to miter the crown front and sides (I), adhere a 1-in x 2-in auxiliary fence to the bed of the saw with double-face tape, 2-3/4-in from and parallel to the vertical fence.
+(The 2-3/4-in dimension is the distance the top of the crown projects away from the fascia when it is installed.)
 Adjust the miter saw 45° to the right and left of center and cut the auxiliary fence at these two points.
 Remove the cut section in the middle.
 Then position the crown upside down with the top edge against the auxiliary fence and the bottom edge resting against the miter saw vertical fence.
 As with the fascia parts, miter one end of the crown front and one end of each crown side.
 When mitering the crown sides, make sure you have one right-hand side and one left-hand side.
-Mark a line on the fascia 4-11/16" from the bottom edge of the fascia front (F) and fascia sides (G).
+Mark a line on the fascia 4-11/16-in from the bottom edge of the fascia front (F) and fascia sides (G).
 Now, aligning the bottom edges of the crown parts with the lines, proceed as you did with the fascia parts to miter, cut to length, and install the crown (Drawing 6).
 To reinforce the mitered corners, apply glue to the miter faces and secure the joint with masking tape until the glue dries.

 Retrieve the crown brace (J) and hold it against the back ends of the crown sides (I) with the top edges of the brace and crown sides aligned.
 Trace the inside angle of the crown sides on the brace and mark notches for the case and fascia sides at each end.
 Cut the angles on the miter saw and the notches with a jigsaw.
 Apply glue to the angled brace ends, position the brace against the inside face of the case back (A), and clamp it in place.
 Nail through the crown sides and into the brace ends and through the brace and into the case back.